 g) Frequent Grooming

-Skip the hassle of trial and error by purchasing one of these top 5 favourite Maine Coon cat grooming tools.
+Skip the hassle of trial and error by purchasing one of these top 5 favorite Maine Coon cat grooming tools.

 h) Cooling Mats

 You can also invest in cooling mats for your cat to lay on when it’s hot.